 You should notice several similarities in the design of both phones, though.
 They both heavily favor a matte finish with a black band around the sides, which give off an almost industrial vibe.
 Their edges are gracefully curved so expect them to feel nice and snug in your hands.
 A curved rectangular bezel also houses both sets of rear cameras, which are located on the top-left of each device.
 They both slightly stick out but it shouldn’t cause any issue during everyday use.

-The iPhone 11 Pro Max has thinner bezels, but the Pixel 4 XL has a larger resolution.
+The iPhone 11 Pro Max has thinner bezels, but the Pixel 4 XL has a higher resolution and faster refresh rate.

 Apple has kept the ultra thin bezels of the iPhone Xs Max as well as the notch for the front-facing camera.
 Actually, it’ll be easy to mistake the iPhone 11 Pro Max for last year’s iteration.
 It’s just a smidge thicker and heavier but almost all other dimensions are similar, including the display size of 6.5 inches, resolution of 2688 x 1242 pixels, and pixel density of 458 ppi.
 However, Apple touts its Super Retina XDR display as its best ever, as it’s brighter, smarter, and more power efficient.

 Note that Apple has never added the “Pro” tag to any iPhone prior to this one, saving it for iPads and MacBooks with significantly better displays and processors.
 Though all iPhone 11 versions use the same A13 Bionic chip for its processing needs, the two Pro models feature the aforementioned Super Retina XDR OLED screens.
 A side-by-side observation reveals the considerable upgrade that is over the iPhone 11’s Liquid Retina LCD.